anegg0/doc.palm.readthedocs/docs/HowTo/Integrate-With-Bridge.md

 2. Needs to have a custom `mint()` function.

-    In order to mint a replica of the original token on the targeted chain, the synthetic contract needs to allow the bridge to mint tokens that have the same `IDs` and `URIs` as the original.
+    In order to mint a replica of the original token on the targeted chain, the synthetic contract must be able to mint tokens that have the same `IDs` and `URIs` as the original.

     ???+ note "Custom `mint()` function example:"